In the recovery room

 You will be taken back to the ward when the recovery room staff are satisfied that you are safely recovering normally.
 You can eat or drink according to the instructions of the surgeon and/or anaesthetist.

 High dependency unit (HDU) or intensive care unit (ICU)

 After some major operations, you may need care in the HDU or ICU.
 If this is planned, it will be discussed with you beforehand.

 Blood is lost during most operations.
-The anaesthetist will give you salt-solution fluids through your cannula to make up for this.
+The anaesthetist will give you fluids through your cannula to make up for this loss.
 If a larger amount of blood loss is expected, your healthcare team may use a machine which recycles your blood so it can be returned to you.
-This is called ‘cell saving’.
+This is called ‘cell salvage’.

 Your anaesthetist may also need to consider giving you a blood transfusion.
 For more